Skip to main content

 • The Armadillo system protects the Rootstock network from malicious miners by providing timely and accurate information to the nodes and the community.
 The Rootstock nodes can use the Armadillo data to adjust their security parameters and reject blocks that are not sufficiently visible.
 The community can use the Armadillo data to monitor the network's health and take actions to mitigate the risk of an attack.

 • The Rootstock virtual machine (RVM) is the core of the Rootstock smart contract platform.
 The RVM is a forked version of the Ethereum virtual machine (EVM), meaning it can execute the same bytecode and opcodes as the EVM.
-The RVM is compatible with Ethereum smart contracts and the tools used to deploy and interact with them, such as Solidity, Truffle, Remix, etc. The RVM also has features such as native support for Bitcoin opcodes, precompiled contracts for elliptic curve cryptography, and a performance improvement pipeline.
+The RVM is compatible with Ethereum smart contracts and the tools used to deploy and interact with them, such as Solidity, Hardhat, Foundry, Remix, etc. The RVM also has features such as native support for Bitcoin opcodes, precompiled contracts for elliptic curve cryptography, and a performance improvement pipeline.